 Stress, anger, and disappointments are often the reason why parents are using harsh verbal words.

 When Does Verbal Discipline Become Verbal Abuse?

+“The easiest way to describe verbal abuse is verbal bullying that creates emotional pain and mental anguish in the person it’s being done to,” says Eris Huemer, PsyD.
 Let’s face it, no parents don’t get stressed when raising a child.
 Parents, at one point in their parenting lives, will shout and yell at their kids.
 This is to get their children’s attention, point out what wrong they have done, and sometimes it’s the parents’ strategy to emphasize their anger.
 It’s okay.

 But after voicing out your anger, breathe deeply and then calmly explain to them why you shout at them.
 Failing to do so turn your outburst into verbal abuse, no longer an act of discipline.
 The child will not be able to process his thought on what you really mean but just leave marks of hatred.

 At first, it may just be simple yelling but once it became a habit, it will worsen and will get out of control.
 This may cause your kids to develop behavioral problems.